FERC Carbon Pricing Conference Highlights State-Federal Divide on Clean Power Policy

 Pricing carbon in federally regulated electricity markets could be more efficient at driving down emissions than clean energy subsidies and mandates in the states that belong to them.
-But that doesn’t mean that states leery of federal intervention in their carbon reduction goals think it can replace what they’re already doing.
+But that doesn’t mean that states leery of federal intervention in their carbon-reduction goals think it can replace what they’re already doing.

 That’s a key point emerging from Wednesday’s carbon pricing conference held by the Federal Energy Regulatory Commission, which regulates the independent system operators (ISOs) and regional transmission organizations (RTOs) that manage transmission networks delivering electricity to about two-thirds of the country.

-The all-day conference, held at the request of power generators, industry groups and clean energy advocates, yielded broad consensus that pricing carbon is a cost-effective way to drive down emissions while fostering grid reliability.
-But it also underscored tensions between FERC and those states that say its actions have undermined their clean energy mandates and incentives.
+The all-day conference, held at the request of power generators, industry groups and clean-energy advocates, yielded broad consensus that pricing carbon is a cost-effective way to drive down emissions while fostering grid reliability.
+But it also underscored tensions between FERC and those states that say its actions have undermined their clean-energy mandates and incentives.

-Rulings from FERC’s Republican majority have imposed restrictions on how state-subsidized energy resources can participate in wholesale capacity markets — most notably, FERC’s minimum offer price rule (MOPR) order for mid-Atlantic grid operator PJM, but also rulings denying capacity market changes sought by New York state grid operator NYISO.
+Rulings from FERC’s Republican majority have imposed restrictions on how state-subsidized energy resources can participate in wholesale capacity markets — most notably, FERC’s minimum offer price rule order for mid-Atlantic grid operator PJM, but also rulings denying capacity market changes sought by New York state grid operator NYISO.

 FERC’s justification has been that state subsidies undermine pricing for other resources needed for grid reliability.
 The same point was made by ISOs and RTOs struggling to balance state goals with competitive market designs.

-“Today, most of these balancing resources are unsponsored by the states and are wholly reliant on pricing in the competitive markets,” Gordon van Welie, CEO of ISO New England, said.
+“Today, most of these balancing resources are unsponsored by the states and are wholly reliant on pricing in the competitive markets,” said Gordon van Welie, CEO of ISO New England.
 “Out-of-market actions can cause price suppression, which may lead to the retirement of those balancing resources when they are still needed to ensure reliability.”

-ISO-NE has been criticized by U.S. Senators representing New England states for its moves to mitigate these imbalances, which have disadvantaged renewable energy resources in its capacity market, clean energy advocates say.
+ISO-NE has been criticized by U.S. senators representing New England states for its moves to mitigate these imbalances, which have disadvantaged renewable energy resources in its capacity market, clean-energy advocates say.

 But pricing carbon in markets could neatly avoid this problem by aligning market incentives with state policies, van Welie said.
 “ISO New England has long advocated for carbon pricing as a solution that allows markets to efficiently price emissions without harming price formation.”